orion3dgames/gridder-js/README.md

 # GridderJS 0.0.1

 > ⚠ **Warning**
-> This plugin is in heavy development and syntax may change quite a bit.
+> Work In Progress: this plugin is in heavy development and syntax may change quite a bit.

 ### A JS plugin that displays a thumbnail grid expanding preview similar to the effect seen on Google Images.